zeekus/bash/README.md

   It showcases some of things I can do.
   Filename | Description | Language
   ----------- | ----------- | ----------
+backup_puppet_to_s3.bash   |   runs backups of puppet.
+Data is stored in /var/puppetlabs/backups/ by default | #!/bin/bash
 clock_watcher.bash   |   tells how many hours we have been working for time reporting puposes. | #!/bin/bash clone_git_repos.bash   |   sync all known repos to aws s3 | #!/bin/bash
 date_time_reference.bash   |   date time commands and thier syntax | #!/bin/bash